AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/reports-and-notifications/the-engagement-dashboard.md

 >
 >**Deep Dive**
 >
->Learn more in the&nbsp; [Create an Engagement Program](../../../../product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/create-an-engagement-program.md)&nbsp;deep dive.
+>Learn more in the  [Create an Engagement Program](../../../../product-docs/email-marketing/drip-nurturing/creating-an-engagement-program/create-an-engagement-program.md) deep dive.